deegavs/fend-memory-game-project/README.md

 ## Descriptions

 This Game is a Memory Game to practice or find out how good your memory is.
-It is an online Game built with HTML, CSS and Vanila JS.
+It is an online Game built with HTML, CSS and Vanilla JS.

 ## Instructions